 Practical musicianship is taught in KS2 in association with TVMS and school staff.
-A variety of instruments are taught, with every child in KS2 learning to play an instruments on a rolling programme, trombone, ukulele recorder, taiko drums, steel pans, quitar.
+A variety of instruments are taught, with every child in KS2 learning to play an instruments on a rolling programme.
+The children have the opportunity to perform together as a choir, Christmas performances, parents afternoons and at a Trust musical event

-In Key Stage 1, Year 2 learn to play djembe drums in association with TVMS and Year 1 learn and play as a samba ensemble.
+In Key Stage 1, Year 2 learn to play djembe drums in association with TVMS and Year 1 learn and sing in a interschool music ensemble.

-In EYFS, musical instruments are available in the zones and outdoor areas
+In EYFS, musical instruments are available in the zones and outdoor areas, music is taught in Reception by the music lead